RA341/gouda/readme.md

 Think of it like a minimal alternative to [readarr](https://github.com/Readarr/Readarr).

-Most of the features offered by readarr are overkill for me, I just want to download my books without adding the entire authors collection to the monitor.
+Most of the features offered by readarr are overkill for me, I just want to download my media without monitoring the entire authors' collection.

-So I made this, key difference is that gouda is best used from within myanonamouse site, without leaving it.
-Hence, it is designed to work with the [extension](https://github.com/ra341/parmesan).
+So I made this, key difference is that gouda is designed to be used from within myanonamouse site, without leaving it.
+Hence, it is intended to work with the [extension](https://github.com/ra341/parmesan).

 Normal usage would look like,